 Looks good on paper, right?
 But is it attainable?
 Look, we’re not math whizzes, but we’ve seen the impact growth hacking can have on brands that implement the techniques and strategies we’ve outlined here.
 And you don’t need a scientific calculator to tell you that spending less to earn more is just good sense.

 However, to harness the power of growth marketing and make it work for your SaaS brand, you might have to change your mindset.
 The way you’ve approached the marketing funnel and your buyer personas isn’t always compatible with the highest-performing hacks.
-For instance, take a look at this pie chart:

 In a survey of blog posts on growth, the data shows that marketers focus a vast majority of their efforts on customer acquisition.
 But see that tiny little 10 percent sliver on monetization?
 That’s where growth happens, and that’s where you’ll find the results you’re looking for.
 To successfully use growth hacking for your SaaS brand, you need to focus more on the outcome and less on casting the widest net.
 Why?
 Because retention and monetization, as indicated in the survey, can double, triple, or quadruple your results.